 • The average of the highest three years of compensation prior to retirement or termination.
-Earnings include salary, overtime pay not to exceed 300 hours per year, longevity pay, assignment pay, payments for accrued holiday time, payments for accrued blood time, and payments for accrued compensatory time, but shall not include payments for unused sick time or for unused vacation time.
+Earnings include salary, overtime pay not to exceed 300 hours per year, longevity pay, assignment pay, payments for accrued holiday time (not to exceed 130 hours for Group 2 Members), payments for accrued blood time, and payments for accrued compensatory time, but shall not include payments for unused sick time or for unused vacation time.